-Sweet bell peppers, with their terrifically tangy, sweet taste, add a lovely light crunchiness to meals.
-Their vivid bright colors of royal red, sunny yellow, bright orange or deep green adds vibrant beauty to any meal, whether it’s a salad or a stir fry.
+Colourful bell peppers add a sweet, light crunchiness to a meal.
+Their bright red, yellow, orange or green adds vibrant beauty to any meal, whether it’s a salad or a stir fry.

-Sweet red peppers can activate thermogenesis and increases our metabolism without increasing our heart rate and blood pressure like the hot peppers do, research has shown.
+Research has shown, sweet red peppers can activate thermogenesis and increases our metabolism without increasing our heart rate and blood pressure like the hot peppers do.

 They are high in Vitamin C which is needed to fully absorb iron.